Maleek23/photography-portfolio-website/replit.md

 - Custom glassmorphism skeleton loader (`ImageSkeleton` component)
 - Shimmer animation during load states

-Content is primarily hardcoded for simplicity, with blog content in dedicated data files.
-Navigation is multi-page, including a landing splash page, home, about, collections (with individual category pages and lightbox), blog (with individual posts), services, and contact pages.
+Content is primarily hardcoded for simplicity, with blog and project content in dedicated data files (`src/lib/blogData.ts`, `src/lib/projectData.ts`).
+Navigation is multi-page, including a landing splash page, home, about, collections (with individual category pages and lightbox), projects (with featured landing page and individual case study pages), blog (with individual posts), services (with pricing comparison and before/after slider), and contact pages.
 Performance is enhanced through scroll-triggered animations using `IntersectionObserver`, and automatic code splitting.

 ### Feature Specifications
 The site features four main photography categories with individual gallery pages and a lightbox viewer.
-Pricing and services are detailed for Graduation, Solo, and Events/Concerts sessions, including deposit requirements and delivery times, with color-coded tiers.
+A dedicated Projects section showcases complete case studies with 10-15 image galleries, project stories, technical details, and optional video embeds.
+Pricing and services are detailed for Graduation, Solo, and Events/Concerts sessions, with a comparison chart showing package differences, before/after editing slider, and color-coded tiers including deposit requirements and delivery times.
 A blog section displays photography tips and behind-the-scenes content.
 An enhanced contact form and a booking page with Calendly integration are provided.
 A sticky "Book Session" CTA appears after scrolling to improve conversion.
+Custom 404 page maintains brand consistency.

 ### System Design Choices
 The project prioritizes a static site approach with no database integration for initial simplicity, with future consideration for CMS integration.
 The architecture is modular and scalable, with clear separation of concerns.
 Accessibility is considered with `prefers-reduced-motion` support and accessible Shadcn UI components.
 SEO is a core focus, including comprehensive metadata, Open Graph tags, Twitter Card tags, keywords, canonical URLs, and JSON-LD structured data for local SEO and business details.